12.2. Starting Logical Replication

 WITH (enabled = true, binary = false);

-• Phase 1: Create the subscription, and (by default) request the creation of the corresponding replication slot on the Publisher.
+• Phase 1: Create the subscription and (by default) request a replication slot on the Publisher.

 • Phase 2: Connect an apply worker to a walsender on the Publisher.

-• Phase 3: Synchronize the tables with the corresponding tables on the Publisher.
+• Phase 3: Synchronize the tables with those on the Publisher.

 Figure 12.9.
 Logical Replication Initializing Sequence.